 - Test the remaining through the Working Sieve Set(s)

-Use Standard Reference Materials when necessary.
+Use Standard Reference Materials when necessary

 User-prepared materials are non-standard and therefore are not directly traceable to any source, so they require more handling to prepare.
 They may also be more difficult to duplicate and verify for regular re-evaluations.
 While there are advantages to using materials you regularly work with, there’s also another option: Standard Reference Material (SRMs).

-Remember, in-house quality control is a process.
+Remember, in-house quality control is a process

 Instituting an in-house quality control program begins by creating a Master Set of new Inspection or Calibration sieves as a benchmark.
 Establishing a reliable baseline is critical for the initial comparison with the Working Sieves, so it’s important to use new Compliance Grade sieves to build up the Working Sets.
-The process continues with commitment, documentation and attention to routine details like a virtual inspection of every sieve before it’s used.
+The process continues with commitment, documentation, and attention to routine details like a visual inspection of every sieve before it’s used.
 It’s also important to never put a sieve away until it’s properly cleaned.
-Your quality control commitment with scheduled inspections and performance testing provides a reliable measure of a test sieve’s accuracy and compliance to ASTM or ISO standards.
+Your quality control commitment with scheduled inspections and performance testing provides a reliable measure of a test sieve’s accuracy and compliance with ASTM or ISO standards.
 With these elements in place, you can answer the question: How do you replace your sieves before it’s too late?

 Want more information about testing sieves and quality control?
 Call us at 800.444.1508.